Music (MUSI)

 MW 1pm-2:15pm

-* MUSI 407b, Commercial and Popular Music Theory II Nathaniel Adam
+* MUSI 4107a, Commercial and Popular Music Theory II Nathaniel Adam

-* MUSI 420a, Composition Seminar III Kathryn Alexander
+* MUSI 4220a, Composition Seminar III Konrad Kaczmarek

 Advanced analytic and creative projects in music composition and instrumentation, with a focus on writing for chamber ensembles.
 Ongoing study of evolving contemporary procedures and compositional techniques.
 Group and individual lessons to supplement in-class lectures.
 Admission by audition only.
 May be repeated for credit.
-Enrollment limited to 15.
-To audition, students should email two recent pieces (PDF scores and MP3 recordings) to Prof. Kathryn Alexander when requesting permission to take the course.
-Students with any other questions should contact the instructor at kathryn.alexander@yale.edu.
-Prerequisites: Both MUSI 320 and 321.
+Enrollment limited to 10.
+To audition, students should upload two PDF scores and MP3 recordings in a single zip file by 4 p.m. on the second Wednesday of the semester, to the designated Music 4220 audition assignment page at the Canvas site.
+Students with questions should contact the instructor at konrad.kaczmarek@yale.edu.
+Prerequisites: Both MUSI 3220 and 3221.
 RP

 Th 2:30pm-4:20pm